 - Very cost-effective (No need for employee security training sessions).

-If you want to protect your healthcare organization and implement the advantages Hideez can provide you with, request a free pilot or try out our Hideez Server (demo version) entirely for free and make your enterprise truly passwordless.
+If you want to protect your healthcare organization and implement the advantages Hideez can provide you with, request a free 30-day trial or try out our Hideez Server (demo version) entirely for free and make your enterprise truly passwordless.